nicalin/nicalin.github.io/about.md

 			<h1>About</h1>
 		</header>
 		<span class="image right"><img src="{% link assets/images/nica-2021.jpg %}" alt="" data-position="top center" style="width:288px;height:386px;" /></span>
 		<p>Hello!
-I am a student working on my <a herf="https://www.compling.uw.edu/">MS in Computational Lingusitics</a> at the University of Washington (UW).
+I am a student working on my MS in Computational Lingusitics at the University of Washington (UW).
 Before my studies at UW, I received my B.A. degree in Foreign Languages and Literature from National Tsing Hua University (NTHU), and worked as a research assistant at the <a href="https://www.nlplab.cc/">NLP Lab</a> at NTHU.</p>
 		<p>My research interests are (1) methods that incorporate linguistics/psycholinguistics in improving the generalizability and interpretability of NLP applications, and (2) the computational modeling of linguistic phenomena.</p>
-		<p>Currently, under the supervision of <a herf="http://faculty.washington.edu/ebender/">Prof. Emily M. Bender</a>, I am working on my master's thesis in inferring information about the valence-changing morphology of a given language from its interlinear glossed text (IGT).</p>
+		<p>Currently, under the supervision of Prof. Emily M. Bender, I am working on my master's thesis in inferring information about the valence-changing morphology of a given language from its interlinear glossed text (IGT).</p>
 	</div>
 </section>